395px

 Your name is David, and that covenant sacred, you gotta promise you'll keep it

-Deep it, let man talk on the ting, but I bleed it
+Deep it, them man talk on the ting, but I bleed it

-Man wanna speak on the scene, but I seen it
+Man wanna speak on the scene, but I've seen it

 Tried in the fire by Ghetts, I'm anointed